-- O Digital artworks that incorporate Mi'kmaw symbols and motifs with modern techniques Nation) - 0 a Mi'kmaw lens. (ex shalan joudry, L'sitkuk First Nation) - Ο but, because it was made by you, is still Mi'kmaw (ex David Brooks, Sipeknek'atik First Nation) - Experimental fashion designs that combine Mi'kmaw textile traditions with innovative 0 Nation or beaded footwear by L'nu'k Clothing, Millbrook First Nation) - 0 and pushing artistic boundaries (ex Tayla Fern Paul, Pictou Landing First Nation)
+- O Digital artworks that incorporate Mi'kmaw symbols and motifs with modern techniques and technology. (ex Patuo'kn, a Mi'kmaw illustration and design company, We'koqma'q First Nation) - O Mixed media installation exhibits that explore contemporary social or environmental issues through a Mi'kmaw lens. (ex shalan joudry, L'sitkuk First Nation) - Artwork such as digital paintings or oil, that may not include any identifiably Mi'kmaw motifs but, because it was made by you, is still Mi'kmaw (ex David Brooks, Sipeknek'atik First Nation) - O Purchasable, experimental fashion designs that combine Mi'kmaw textile traditions with innovative materials and avant-garde aesthetics; (ex LED lights regalia by Joyce Julian, Potlotek First Nation or beaded footwear by L'nu'k Clothing, Millbrook First Nation) - Sculptures created with unconventional materials, challenging traditional sculpting methods and pushing artistic boundaries (ex Tayla Fern Paul, Pictou Landing First Nation) - O Modern dance performance such as the Mi'kmaw modern dance piece, Samqwan by Sarah Prosper, Eskasoni First Nation